Cross-State Air Pollution Final and Proposed Rules

 - *Final CSAPR Unit Level Allocations under the Federal Implementation Plans (FIPs)

-- *Final CSAPR Unit Level Allocations under the FIP and Underlying Data (Excel)(4 MB, 2011) *For annual SO2 and NOX allocations, tables include sources located in states covered by the CSAPR.
+- * Final CSAPR Unit Level Allocations under the FIP and Underlying Data (xls) *For annual SO2 and NOX allocations, tables include sources located in states covered by the CSAPR.
 For ozone-season allocations, tables include sources located in states covered by the final CSAPR as well as the 6 states that are included in the Supplemental Notice of Proposed Rulemaking for ozone-season NOX emission reductions.

 - Assurance Penalty Level Analysis Final Rule TSD